seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 }
 ~~~
 * Test Case #1, ensuring the method works properly with correct data.
 Inside the Range object we setup Upper to be 3 and Lower to be 1.
-No mocking is required for this test and based on the results getCentralValue() passes this test.
+Working with limited equivalent classes and no null or invalid Upper and Lower values permitted through the construction, getCentralValue() can be tested with exploratory and boundary cases.
+No mocking is necessary for this test.
+Since the two values inside the testRange object are valid (Upper double being 3 and Lower double being 1), the expected value is 2.00, in which case the test passes.

 ~~~Java
 //Test Case #2